lightning/bolts/02-peer-protocol.md

   - MUST set `funding_feerate_perkw` to the feerate for this transaction
   - If it requires the receiving node to only use confirmed inputs:
     - MUST set `require_confirmed_inputs`
+  - If it wants the receiving node to contribute to the funding transaction using `option_will_fund`:
+    - MUST send `request_funding` containing one of the `lease_type`s
+      supported by the receiving node.
+    - MUST set `requested_sats` to the amount of sats it wants to pay for at the advertised lease rate.

 The receiving node:
   - MAY fail the negotiation if:
     - the `locktime` is unacceptable
     - the `funding_feerate_perkw` is unacceptable
+    - `request_funds.funding_lease` does not match a lease it advertised.
   - MUST fail the negotiation if:
     - `require_confirmed_inputs` is set but it cannot provide confirmed inputs